 Supporting these people and their initiatives is what I set out to do with this little website back in 2012, and though it has grown into a small (very small) business and a large learning experience, it remains a labor of love.

-Thank you for 100 years of friendship to my family and thank you for four great years of Durand Now.
+Thank you for 100 years of friendship to my family and thank you for seven great years of Durand Now.